NotTimTam/chrome-dino/README.md

 - Add levels.
 - Minimum of THREE levels.
 - Add celebatory messages
-- hitboxes on the dino sometimes don't work

 ### If we have extra time:
 - Fix ground rendering (skip-place) bugs.